Click to skip to next event details

 Time: 12:00pm to 1:00pm

-How: online via Zoom only - the link will be sent out on the afternoon of the Monday preceding the event
+How: Online via Zoom or in person - the link will be sent out on the afternoon of the Monday preceding the event

 N.B.
 A video recording of the session will be available on the website exclusively for financial members.